CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly defines its scope, provides explicit trigger guidance, and occupies a distinct niche.
-It uses third person voice appropriately, lists concrete actions, and includes both a 'Use when' clause and explicit trigger phrases.
-The description is concise yet comprehensive.
+It uses third-person voice, lists concrete actions, and includes both 'Use when' and 'Trigger with phrases' clauses for comprehensive discoverability.

 DimensionReasoningScore